How are the routers used in the home network?

 - Upgrade firmware: Same as application on our PCs, the home router firmware (software inside functioning) should have recent patches and updates.
-Most of the patches address safety vulnerabilities that can affect the home network.
-Consider a home router, check the manufacturing cooperate website to obtain if the website delivers patches to address the safety flaws.
+Most of the patches address safety vulnerabilities that can affect the device.
+Consider updating router firmware as often as possible.

 - Disable remote management: Disable this option to keep malicious people from creating a connection with the home router and its settings through the WAN interface.

-- Alert for unknown device connections: Use home router's management site to regulate if any unauthorized device has attempted to join or joined to the home network.
-If a suspicious device is identified, a Media Access Control or firewall filtering rule could be applied on the home router.
+- Alert for unknown device connections: Use the home router's management site to regulate if any unauthorized device has attempted to join or joined the home network.
+If a suspicious device is identified, a Media Access Control or firewall filtering rule could be applied to the home router.